namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 10/3/24
-- Have the basics done but having a few issues with the paging so will likely be working with Hunter today
+- Have the basics working - will be building on top of it today

 ### 10/2/24
 - Finished 2017